The Inspirations

 Determining the Right Size and Scale for Your Living Room

-The size of your sconces should be proportionate to the size of your living room and the wall space where they'll be mounted.
+The size of your sconces should be proportionate to your living room and the wall space where they'll be mounted.
 A large sconce on a small wall can look overpowering, while a tiny sconce in a large room can get lost.

 Matching Sconce Style to Your Living Room Decor (Modern, Traditional, Transitional, etc.)